2023 Most Popular Natural Resources Conservation Bachelor's Degree Schools in California

 Of the 83 students majoring in conservation at UCSD, 37% are male and 63% are female.

-California State University - Monterey Bay did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the midsize suburb of Seaside, CSUMB is a public college with a medium-sized student population.
+California State University - Monterey Bay came in at #9 in this year’s edition of the Most Popular Natural Resources Conservation Bachelor’s Degree Schools in California ranking.
+Located in the medium-sized suburb of Seaside, CSUMB is a public college with a medium-sized student population.

 About 66% of the students majoring in conservation at the school are women while 34% are male.